Qwilliams815/HarvardCS50x/project/README.md

 **NOTE:** This extensions also allows you to save all of your widget configurations across multiple tabs by storing your saved preferences in Chrome's local storage.

+# The Files -

+- Popup (popup.js, popup.html, popup_styles.css): These 3 files handle the logic, layout, and styling of the popup window launched when you click the extension icon.
+Popup.js is responsible for handling wdiget activation and sending messages to the content script to follow through on widget functionality, as well as writing widget activation status to local storage.

+- Content (content_script.js, content_styles.css): These are file that get injected into a web page when it becomes active.
+Content.js handles all the widget logic when it recieves the OK from popup.js.
+This involves adding event listeners to text, creating a showdow host element for the dictionary and page structure shadowDOM modals, and various API calls.
+Content_script.js is also responsible for reading and activating widget activation status from local storage.
+This is important because we want our preferences to run

+- Background

 # What I Learned -

 - More practice with event loop priority in regards to promises and asynchronous JavaScript when dealing with updating Chrome's local storage.